-- Prohibition of Agreements that Restrain
+Prohibition of Agreements that Restrain Competition

-Competition: Certain agreements among

-competitors that limit competition are illegal.
+Agreements between competitors that restrict competition are strictly prohibited and considered illegal.
+This includes, but is not limited to:

-This includes price-fixing (setting prices

-collectively rather than independently), bid rigging (colluding to manipulate bidding

-processes), and market allocation (dividing

-markets or customers instead of competing for
+- (i) Price-fixing agreeing on prices instead of setting them independently - (ii) Bid-rigging colluding to manipulate bidding processes - (iii) Market allocation dividing markets or customers rather than competing for them

-them).
-Such practices can lead to higher prices,

-reduced innovation, and fewer choices for
+Such practices harm consumers by leading to higher prices, reduced innovation, and limited choices.

-consumers.

-- Any competition-limiting agreements are prohibited and are automatically void and unenforceable.

-- Furthermore, the violation of such provision may result in heavy fines (up to 10% of the Group's turnover).
-It is prohibited to undertake any agreements that restrains competition and it does not matter if the agreements are

-- (i) formal or informal;

-- (ii) written or oral;

-- (iii) legally binding or not;

-- (iv) achieving the intended effect of limiting competition;

-- (v) entered into between companies, individuals or other associations, provided that they can be considered as undertakings carrying out economic activity.
+See Section 3 for specific examples of prohibited anticompetitive agreements and conduct.

-- Prevention of Abuse of Market Dominance:
+Prevention of Abuse of Market Dominance:

 Companies with a dominant market position

 must not engage in exclusionary practices that

 unfairly limit competition.
 Examples include

 predatory pricing (setting prices below cost

 to drive competitors out of the market), tying

 arrangements (forcing customers to buy one

 product to obtain another), and other strategies

 that prevent new entrants from competing

 effectively.

-- Anti-competitive mergers and acquisitions:
+Anti-competitive mergers and acquisitions:

 Mergers and acquisitions that significantly

 reduce competition may be challenged or

 blocked by regulatory authorities.
 If a transaction

 leads to a monopoly or significantly weakens

 market competition, it may result in higher

 prices, reduced quality, or limited innovation, all

 of which harm consumers and businesses alike.